-Our affiliate, ModeX Therapeutics, Inc. ("ModeX") has multiple patents and/or patent applications either licensed-in from a third party such as Sanofi or owned or coowned by ModeX, and which cover vaccine candidates such as a bivalent Epstein-Barr virus vaccine and its use in multiple indications (out-licensed to Merck & Co) or covers therapeutic multispecific antibodies for the treatment of various diseases or conditions such as infectious disease or cancer.
+Our affiliate, ModeX Therapeutics, Inc. ("ModeX") has multiple patents and/or patent applications either licensed-in from a third party such as Sanofi or owned or co-owned by ModeX, and which cover vaccine candidates such as a bivalent Epstein-Barr virus vaccine and its use in multiple indications (out-licensed to Merck & Co) or covers therapeutic multispecific antibodies for the treatment of various diseases or conditions such as infectious disease or cancer.
 ModeX also has pending patent applications which are co-owned by ModeX and the federal government and which were filed pursuant to a Cooperative Research and Development Agreement ("CRADA") with the Viral Research Center ("VRC") and the National Institute of Allergy and Infectious Disease ("NIAID) and which cover therapeutic multispecific antibodies to treat COVID-19 infections and/or associated long-COVID.
 ModeX has and will continue to file patent applications covering compositions and indications within their development program.

 Because the patent positions of pharmaceutical, biotechnology, and diagnostics companies are highly uncertain and involve complex legal and factual questions, the patents owned and licensed by us, or any future patents, may not prevent other companies from developing similar or therapeutically equivalent products or ensure that others will not be issued patents that may prevent the sale of our products or require licensing and the payment of significant fees or royalties.
-Furthermore, to the extent that any of our future products or methods are not patentable, that such products or methods infringe upon the patents of third parties, or that our patents of third party patents fail to give us an exclusive position in the subject matter claimed by those patents, we will be adversely affected.
+Furthermore, to the extent that any of our future products or methods are not patentable, that such products or methods infringe upon the patents of third parties, or that our patents or future patents fail to give us an exclusive position in the subject matter claimed by those patents, we will be adversely affected.
 We may be unable to avoid infringement of third party patents and may have to obtain a license, defend an infringement action, or challenge the validity of the patents in court.
-A license may be unavailable on terms and conditions acceptable to us, if at all.
-Patent litigation is costly and time consuming, and we may be unable to prevail in any such patent litigation or devote sufficient resources to even pursue such litigation.
+A license may be unable to prevail in any such patent litigation or devote sufficient resources to even pursue such litigation.